jaideng123/jaideng123.github.io/_posts/blogposts/2022-11-31-SleepSpaceRetro.md

 For this project I decided to try out [Unity Atoms](https://unity-atoms.github.io/unity-atoms/) instead of using my homegrown scriptable object library since it seemed a lot more fully featured.
 It was nice at first but had some issues that would make me think twice about using it for future projects.
 By default, atoms will replay old events when loading a new scene, this makes reloading a scene an absolute nightmare since old events will replay from the previous instance of your scene and destroy any notion of a clean state.
 What's worse is that the library provides no way to disable this or clear the replay buffer manually, so I had to use reflection to reach in and clear it myself so that we could get the game to restart properly.
 The other, lesser issue is that the library will bloat your project with a LOT of files if you want to make atoms specific to your project and use their code generation, which really clogs up your commits.

 During this project I also found a great tool-tip library called [ProTips](https://assetstore.unity.com/packages/tools/gui/protips-tooltip-system-44361), it was really easy to integrate and I can't recommend it enough!

+# Overall Takeaways
+* Scope-creep is not just something that happens within a single project.
+Groups of people working together will naturally get more ambitious as they work together longer.
+This is both good and bad because it leads to larger projects that may not fit within the same time scale (as we felt here).
+* When setting up a turn-based structure in a game you should model out a state diagram ahead of time that is clean and changeable rather than just creating a web of events that will become spaghetti as the project goes on.
+This is especially important if you're working with another programmer.
+* The smaller enemies actually ended up stealing the show from the boss because the have cool synergies, are mechanically distinct, and are really fun to defeat.
+* Unity Atoms may work for a lot of people, but I found it too bloated to work with in this project and probably wouldn't use it again.